The Top Family Activities on ‘Eua

 5. See Wild Horses, Shining Parrots, the Rock Gardens and a Natural Archway

 While there are many hikes available across the island, more suitable for older children or teens, families looking for a more manageable option should consider the Rock Garden Cliffs walk at the south end of the island.
-Accommodation providers can transport you to the start of a walk to the Laku Fa’anga Cliffs where natural rock shapes protrude from the grassy plains – kids love climbing them!
+Island land tours can transport you around the Lakufa’anga Cliffs where natural rock shapes protrude from the grassy plains – kids love climbing them!

 Wild horses are also often seen roaming between the rock formations.
 From the clifftops, seabirds such as frigates, terns and white-tailed birds can be seen soaring to their nests in the cliffs.
 This southern end of the island also happens to be one of the best places to spot Pacific pigeons and ‘Eua’s shining red parrots (koki).
-Learn more about the wildlife in Tonga here.
+Learn more about them in our 10 Animals & Birds Found in Tonga and 40 Fun Facts About Tonga for Kids.

 More Things to Do in ‘Eua with Kids